binomialhq/poly/doc/SPECIFICATION.md

 different type of declaration.
 That is, Models inherit from Models, Services inherit from Services, and so on, and the prototype chain must not be mixed.
-The only exception to this rule is with Groups, which can only be prototyped from Group Templates, not other Groups.
+The only exception to this rule is with Groups, which can only be prototyped from Templates, not other Groups.

 ### Models